hyperknot/openfreemap/README.md

 #### deploy server - ssh_lib and init-server.py

 This sets up everything on a clean Ubuntu server.
 You run it locally and it sets up the server via SSH.
-You specify `--tile-gen` and/or `--http-host` at startup.

 #### HTTP host - scripts/http_host